supamasS/cater-mate/README.md

   - address
   - phone number
   - credit card information
-- Add invoice-related functionality:
-  - create an invoice in pdf format
-  - email an invoice to the customer
 - List menu item with associated total quantity ordered so that the business owner knows which menu items are popular.